ftrackhq/ftrack-connect/doc/using/launching.rst

 *********************

 ftrack connect revolves around a core service that runs locally on your machine.
-Once you have the main package :ref:`installed <installing>`, you can run an instance of the service by opening a terminal and executing the following:
+Once you have the main package :ref:`installed <installing>`, you need to run an instance of the service.

+If you are using one of the pre-built packages you can just run the executable provided.

+Otherwise, open a terminal and execute the following:

 .. code-block:: bash